ranamagdi/ALU-code/README.md

 # ALU-code
-create ALU by using vhdl langauge
+create ALU module by using vhdl langauge